Do you feel a calling to connect with others, yourself and nature in new ways, to go deeper, to explore, to expand? Are you ready to answer that call?

 Each participant will have two mentor calls before the experience and one three months after the intensive is over.
 The purpose of the calls before is to support the individual in all that goes into getting ready for such an experience on both an internal and external level.
 This includes introducing the individual to the rolling questions which they will be exploring on an individual and group level through the entire process of the program.
 A few of the rolling questions are: how do you tend your relationship to the masculine and feminine in your life, are there things you’d like to let go of in yourself, what beliefs are holding you back, what are your gifts, what does community mean to you, what helps shape meaning and purpose in your life, how do you feel let down by western modern culture, how do you feel empowered by it, how are you and how could you serve the greater good through a deeper embodiment of your gifts and passions?

-Inner Wild’s Commitment to Safety and Diversity: Through our collective journey, we seek to explore and create an authentic nomadic community that operates in right relationship to the individuals, the collective, the land, and the spirit of the trail.
-Inner Wild intends to diversify the group container of our Relational Leadership Intensive with participants of unique backgrounds, ethnicities, ages, and interests.
+Inner Wild’s Commitment to Safety and Diversity: Inner Wild’s priority for our five-week intensive is to create a container filled with a diversity of backgrounds, ethnicities, ages, and interests.
+Through our collective journey, we seek to explore and create an authentic nomadic community that operates in right relationship to the individuals, the collective, the land, and the spirit of the trail.

 In order to do this correctly, safety must be our number one priority.
 It is our expectation that each participant within the group speaks and acts in a way that serves, honors, and protects the physical, mental, emotional, and spiritual safety of all involved, including the land.
 Any safety issues that arise on any of these levels will be addressed immediately by the facilitators in partnership with the group.
 Our first action as a group when we gather in Montana will be to create a community charter, that includes the values, and tools we need to have in place to feel safe and held as individuals as we embark on our journey together.